Barba-Q/qdlh/README.md

 ## Notes

-- 	qdlh is made to be 'not so invasive' to the qtile config so you still be able to fiddle around as you please
+- 	qdlh is made to be 'not so invasive' on the qtile config so you still be able to fiddle around as you please

-- this is alpha software for a reason, a lot of features I want to implement are missing.
-I need a lot more experience with python to make this some kind of appealing, but I'm working hard on that :-)
+- this is alpha software for a reason, a lot of features I want to implement are missing, it's ugly and I need a lot more experience with python to make this some kind of appealing, but I'm working hard on that :-)